microtrain/bootcamp/05-HTML/03-ContactForm.md

 </div>
 ```

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/39445543be06aff85614210916f31990c9ac9663) We will create a label and a text area to collect the mesage from the person contacting us.
+[</> code](https://github.com/microtrain/microtrain.github.io/commit/686962cfc1dff5f7d36fc8aa06d51583e974efff) We will create a label and a text area to collect the message from the person contacting us.
 ```html
 <div>
   <label for="message">Message</label>